jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 > not abide was when people published criticisms of him without first giving
 > him a chance to respond privately.

+Henry Knox was one of his most trusted generals, until Knox chose his family over the war efforts.
+Washington may have begrudged him, because he himself was constantly submitting his personal affairs to those of the nation:

+> While Washington was at Carlisle, Henry Knox belatedly returned to
+> Philadelphia.
+It must have dawned on him just how annoyed Washington was by
+> his protracted absence, for he sent him a letter awash with “inexpressible
+> regret that an extraordinary course of contrary winds” had delayed his
+> return.
+Knox volunteered to join Washington at Carlisle and must have been
+> shocked by his curt reply: “It would have given me pleasure to have had you
+> with me on my present tour and advantages might have resulted from it, if
+> your return in time would have allowed it.
+It is now too late.”
+This was a
+> remarkable message: the president was banishing the secretary of war from
+> the largest military operation to unfold since the Revolutionary War.
+In
+> addition to giving Knox a stinging rap on the knuckles, Washington must also
+> have seen that Hamilton had assumed a commanding posture and would have
+> yielded to Knox only with reluctance.

 > [H]e summed up his executive style: “Much was to be done by prudence, much
 > by conciliation, much by firmness.”

+Hamilton nicely sums up Washington's approach to major decisions:

 > Hamilton concurred that the president “consulted much, pondered much;
 > resolved slowly, resolved surely.”